Department of Counselling and Psychology Course Outline

 Course Aims

-This whole-year course aims to provide an opportunity for students to familiarize themselves with research procedures and settings and prepare for doing an individual research project.
+Research Internship I aims to provide an opportunity for students to familiarize themselves with research procedures and settings.
 By actively participating in ongoing research projects led by the departmental teaching staff, students will gain hands-on research experience and transferrable working skills.
-They will also have opportunities to apply and consolidate their research skills acquired from the pre-requisite courses and develop advanced research techniques.
+They will also have opportunities to apply and consolidate their research skills acquired from the pre-requisite courses.

 Course Intended Learning Outcomes (CILOS)